leogodin217/motorcycle_classification/README.md

 It did not perform well.
 See notebook 10 for the results.
 Finally, I tested lr=0.003 and let it run for 200 epochs.
 That provided promising results.
-In the end, I decided to stick with lr=0.0005, as it should provide the most consistent results, considering the variance we see from epoch to epoch.
+In the end, I decided to stick with lr=0.0005, as it should provide the most consistent results, considering the variance we saw from epoch to epoch.

 ![](./media/image22.png)